mythril-forge/vanilla-spells/spells/level-6/magic-jar.md

 The only action you can take is to project your soul up to 100 feet out of the container, either returning to your living body (and ending the spell) or attempting to possess a humanoids body.

 You can attempt to possess any humanoid within 100 feet of you that you can see (creatures warded by a protection from evil and good or magic circle spell can't be possessed).
-The target must make a Charisma saving throw.
+The target must make a Charisma Saving Throw.
 On a failure, your soul moves into the target's body, and the target's soul becomes trapped in the container.
 On a success, the target resists your efforts to possess it, and you can't attempt to possess it again for 24 hours.